 (iv) any other matter referred by the Minister to WorkCover WA for its advice.

-[Section 100 inserted by No. 31 of 2011 s.
+[Section 100 inserted: No. 31 of 2011 s.
 97.]

 100A.
 Advisory committees

 (1) WorkCover WA may at any time and when so requested by the Minister shall appoint advisory committees to assist it in the performance of its functions and duties.